A Collection of Lifestyle Interviews: Brittney Tataryn

 But the simplest, most important one is to remember to breathe.
 I’ve spent many years holding my breath; that’s not healthy.

 How do you pay for your lifestyle?

-Right now, Isaac supports the both of us while I focus on growing this business and I pitch in with whatever I can.
+A combination of contract work and selling courses.
+I’m deeply blessed that Isaac has a wonderful job with benefits, and I do not take that for granted.
 I’m also lucky to have magical friends in my life who are healers and entrepreneurs, so we have a pretty wicked trading system set up.
 And, I’m a master at finding things for free on Kijiji.
 It’s wild.

 I’ve learned I don’t need money to be happy.
 I currently have the least amount of money I’ve ever had in my life, but I’m the happiest and freest I’ve ever been.
 I’m excited to start experiencing the combination of feeling this deeply rooted in my own self-worth and enjoying financial abundance at the same time.
 It’s a balance of being content with where I’m at while still wanting to grow and expand.

 What’s one thing that’s helped you on your journey that you wish more people knew about?